Kota Ibushi: Pro Wrestling Noah (2023–2024)

 On November 2, 2023, at Noah the Best, Ibushi made his return to Pro Wrestling Noah after eleven years, confronting Naomichi Marufuji after his match, challenging him to a match at Noah The New Year.
 Marufuji accepted, stating that he was "waiting for him in the ring at Ariake Arena", before both shaking hands, with the match being billed as "Destiny".
 Afterwards, Noah announced that the match would be the main event of Noah The New Year.
 Afterwards, the announcement for the main event mixed reactions among fans, including criticism, mainly on social media, leading Noah's Executive Officer Narihiro Takeda to reveal that he attributed them the main event, due to the popularity of both wrestlers over the GHC Heavyweight Championship match.
 At the event, on January 2, 2024, Ibushi faced Marufuji.
 Prior to the match, Ibushi had sustained a broken ankle but decided to work the match.
 During his entrance, Ibushi visibly struggled walking to the ring.
 In the match itself, Ibushi reportedly suffered injuries to both of his ankles which included the already injured left ankle, however, he managed to win the match.
 Afterwards, Ibushi was taken to a hospital by an ambulance.
 Shortly after, Noah's Executive Officer appeared backstage to announce that Ibushi would not be making any post-match comments.

 Return to DDT (2024)

 On August 25, 2024 at Summer Vacation Memories, Ibushi made his return to DDT for the first time since 2016, where he teamed with Akito and Danshoku Dino in a losing effort to Burning (Tetsuya Endo, Yuki Iino, and Yuya Koroku).
 In November 2024, it was reported that Ibushi's DDT return was cut short due to "backstage issues".

+Second return to NJPW (2026)

+On January 4, 2026 at Wrestle Kingdom 20, Ibushi made his return to NJPW after three years, as part of Hiroshi Tanahashi's retirement ceremony.